 Once exiting the freeway, proceed west and follow Old Highway 101 until it ends (about 3 miles).
 You will come upon a front kiosk, but if it happens to be empty, make sure to get out of your car and pay the 15 dollar entrance fee via the ticket booth machine.

 Once inside of the campground, park near the entrance at Trail One.
 Once on the trail, follow the path all the way down to the beach, and make a right to head North.
-It must be noted that the trail down to the beach is a bit steep, so I would also suggest a good pair of closed-toe shoes, as there are many rocks on the beach.
+The trail down to the beach is a bit steep, so I would suggest a good pair of closed-toe shoes, as there are many rocks on the beach.

 Ready to see some unique geological gems?